-Data Source: American Community Survey (ACS)
+Data Source: Method of Scaling: American Community Survey (ACS) Proportional

-C) Overview of Criteria for Non-Infrastructure Projects
+Overview of Criteria for Non-Infrastructure Projects

 General Guidelines

 The Transportation Alternatives Program Committee determined that non-infrastructure investments are an important aspect of meeting MAPA's LRTP goals related to complete streets and mode shift.
 Education initiatives focused on modes of travel other than private single-occupancy vehicles such as walking, bicycling, and Safe Routes to Schools were identified as the primary needs of the MAPA region.